The Learning Approach to Games: Discrete Games

 We note that (\ref{eqn:MainValue}) becomes

-To draw an action from (\ref{eqn:induced-dist-controls}), players randomly choose one cost network $\ell \in \{1,\dots,K\}$, and observe one realization $\hat\o'$ coming from dropout layers.
-Then, they simply minimize $J^i$ over $a^i$, that is $\hat\pi$ yields deterministic $\e$-optimal action, and play that action.
+To draw an action from \eqref{eqn:Thompson-U}, players uniformly choose one cost network $\ell \in \{1,\dots,K\}$, and observe one realization $\hat\o'$ coming from dropout layers.
+Then, $\U^i = \hat\pi^i$ simply minimizes $J^i$ over $a^i$ yielding $\e$-optimal action, and plays it.

 Before discussing the simulation results, let us mention that each parameter of networks of course plays a significant role, and we coarsely tuned them by hand to obtain simulations matching with expectations.
 Many of such parameters are taken as constant.
 Changing to different constants might of course yield poor results.
 On the other hand, generalizing them will improve the sophistication of agents strategies.
 Besides the network parameters, there are more structural parameters too.
 For example, what players are expecting as the best possible cost also changes the characteristics of actions.
-Especially if the first player is expecting much better than what is realistically possible, exploration gets out of hand and they don't converge anywhere.
-For an another example, if the memory is very long and not forgetting, then the first player starts to get advantage over the second player, as the second player becomes fixed after a while and "thinks" that the other player will still frequently move to state $0$.
-The point we are aiming to convey here is that the learning algorithms of players are crucial to characterize what is going to be realized, and the evolution of ${}^n\g_\fL^i\in \cP([0,1])$ might be dynamic even in the simplest settings.
+Especially if the first player is expecting much better than what is realistically possible, exploration gets out of hand.
+For an another example, if the memory is very long and not forgetting, then the first player starts to get advantage over the second player, as the second player becomes fixed after a while and estimates that the other player will still frequently move to state $0$.
+The point we are aiming to convey here is that the learning algorithms of players are crucial to characterize what is going to be realized in reality.

 Now, let us annotate the simulation results.
 In Figure \ref{fig:2PlayerGame-all-actions}, the actions taken by Player $1$ (red) and Player $2$ (blue) over $1000$ games are plotted, with both players starting from arbitrary initial estimations.
 While keeping Player $2$'s parameters constant, four plots illustrate variations in $c$, the incentive parameter for Player $1$, and $B^1$, as defined in (\ref{eqn:best-expectation}), which represents the expectation of Player $1$.
 Thin lines in the plots indicate the jumps between actions.